Skip to main content

 USCIS online accounts allow applicants, petitioners, and representatives to access personalized, real-time information related to their individual case 24 hours a day through any internet-connected device.
 Persons can also communicate directly with the USCIS Contact Center through the secure messaging function to receive email responses to their case-specific inquiries.
 This is the easiest and most comprehensive way to communicate with USCIS regarding case-specific issues.

-Benefit requestors can send messages and inquiries directly to the USCIS Contact Center, without an online account, and receive an email or phone response within 24 to 48 hours.
+Benefit requestors can send messages and inquiries directly to the USCIS Contact Center, using the online webform when they need assistance with their online account, such as resetting their password or Online Access Code.[3]
+USCIS generally responds to these messages and inquiries by email or phone within 48 hours.
 Since these messages are outside of USCIS’ secure online account experience, Contact Center staff are limited from sharing case-specific information to ensure the privacy of benefit requestors.
-The USCIS online account is the preferred method of contacting the agency for easy, timely, and effective responses to case-specific inquiries.
+The USCIS online account is the preferred method of contacting the agency for timely and effective responses to case-specific inquiries.

 Emma is the USCIS Virtual Assistant.
 Emma can provide immediate responses to non-case-specific questions about immigration services and benefits, guide users through our comprehensive website, and connect benefit requestors and other interested parties to a live agent through web chat for more in-depth topics and questions.

 USCIS offices may provide designated email boxes for case-specific inquiries about a pending or adjudicated petition or application.
-Before submitting an inquiry, the person inquiring should review all available information listed on the USCIS Contact US web page to ensure that the inquiry is properly routed.
+Before submitting an inquiry, the person inquiring should review all available information listed on the Contact Us web page to ensure that the inquiry is properly routed.

 USCIS officers should use caution when responding to email inquiries requesting case-specific information, as issues of privacy and identity may arise.[4]